sphinx-doc/sphinx/doc/usage/configuration.rst

    This flag determines if sphinx should try to fix image formats that are not supported by some epub readers.
 At the moment palette images with a small color table are upgraded.
-You need the Python Image Library (Pillow the successor of the PIL) installed to use this option.
+You need Pillow, the Python Image Library, installed to use this option.
 The default value is ``False`` because the automatic conversion may lose information.

    .. versionadded:: 1.2